Easier hepatitis C treatment

 Doctors treat chronic hepatitis C infection with antiviral drugs.
 These drugs act in different ways to eliminate hepatitis C virus from your liver and blood.

 In recent clinical trials, several new antiviral drugs have shown high levels of effectiveness against hepatitis C infection.
-Two of these drugs have received Food and Drug Administration (FDA) approval, and more should be available soon.
+Three of these drugs have received Food and Drug Administration (FDA) approval, and more should be available soon.
 Because of these developments, guidelines for treating chronic hepatitis C are changing rapidly.

 The types of antiviral drugs used to treat chronic hepatitis C infection are: